anderdnavarro/RFcaller/README.md

-  --ND_window           INT     Window size around a position to look for mutations in normal (INDELs) [10] --SNV_threshold       FLOAT   Minimum regression value to consider a SNV as good [10.726] --INDEL_threshold     FLOAT   Minimum regression value to consider an INDEL as good [32.1418] --polyINDEL_threshold FLOAT   Minimum regression value to consider a polyINDEL as good [0.7723] --clean               BOOLEAN Remove all intermediate files (choices: True/False) [False] -h, --help                    Show this help and exit
+  --ND_window           INT     Window size around a position to look for mutations in normal (INDELs) [10] --SNV_threshold       FLOAT   Minimum regression value to consider a SNV as good [10.726] --INDEL_threshold     FLOAT   Minimum regression value to consider an INDEL as good [32.1418] --polyINDEL_threshold FLOAT   Minimum regression value to consider an homopolymerINDEL as good [0.7723] --clean               BOOLEAN Remove all intermediate files (choices: True/False) [False] -h, --help                    Show this help and exit
 ```